dy66323/dy66323.github.io/_pages/about.md

 - **Organic bioelectronics** based on organic mixed ion conductors (OMIECs), particularly for healthcare monitoring and wearable applications.
 - **Brain-mimic Computing**, Neuromorphic computing and their hardware implementation.
+- **Integrated sensory system** that can continuously collect multimodal physiological signals(electrical, biochemical and biomechanical signals).
 - **Soft functional materials**, including semiconducting hydrogel, biomaterials, liquid metal, and their practical applications.

 📌 Feel free to reach out to discuss research collaboration or any other opportunities!